Anderson College of Nursing

 - For Level One, Health and Physical Assessment (NU 305) is the prerequisite and/or co-requisite for Foundations of Nursing (NU 301).
 Therefore, if a student withdraws from Health and Physical Assessment (NU 305), the student must also withdraw from Foundations of Nursing (NU 301) until Health and Physical Assessment (NU 305) enrollment is resumed and/or completed.
 Foundations of Nursing (NU 301) is the prerequisite and/or co-requisite for (NU 302).
 A student withdrawing from Foundations of Nursing (NU 301) must also withdraw from (NU 302) until Foundations of Nursing (NU 301) enrollment is resumed and/or completed.

-- Students in the Anderson College of Nursing who have received 3 unsatisfactories in a clinical course for any reason (administrative or otherwise) will receive a clinical failure and get an “F” in the course.
+- Students in the Anderson College of Nursing and Health Professions who have received 3 unsatisfactories in a clinical course for any reason (administrative or otherwise) will receive a clinical failure and get an “F” in the course.
 There are reasons other than three clinical unsatisfactories for which a student might fail clinical and these include critical incidents found in the Disciplinary Policies of the current Nursing Student Handbook.
 The clinical failure is an “F” for the course no matter when/if the student withdraws.
 This includes any time within the University’s withdrawal (“W”) period.
 Should this be a second course failure for the student, the student will be required to withdraw from all nursing courses at the time of the second course failure.